Kennedy Road (Toronto): Public transit

 In Toronto, service on Kennedy Road north of Eglinton Avenue is provided by the 43 Kennedy route.
 South of Eglinton, routes 113 Danforth (to Danforth Road) and 20 Cliffside (from Park Street to Highview Avenue) travel on Kennedy.

 In York Region, Kennedy Road is served mainly by YRT Route 8.
 Other routes using portions of Kennedy Road are YRT Routes 2 (Milliken, at Milliken GO Train arrival times), 18 (Bur Oak), and 522 (Markham Community Bus).

 The Viva Purple and Viva Green lines pass through Kennedy Vivastation at Highway 7.

+Apprentice Boys of Derry

+The Apprentice Boys of Derry is a Protestant organization based in Derry, Northern Ireland.
+It has close ties with the Orange Order, which historically had a strong influence on the people and politics of Canada.

+Inaugurated August 12, 1960, the Toronto Murray Club was established on Kennedy Road.
+It serves members from central Ontario, who have to be initiated within Derry's Walls.